 The decree specifically names the League of the South, its directors, officers, members and agents, national League of the South chairman Michael Tubbs and Kentucky chapter chairman Spencer Borum.
 These parties are blocked from “returning to Charlottesville, Virginia, as part of a unit of two or more persons acting in concert while armed with a firearm, weapon, shield, or any item whose purpose is to inflict bodily harm to any demonstration, rally, protest, or march,” on threat of court-ordered punishment.

 The lawsuit, filed by Georgetown Law's Institute for Constitutional Advocacy and Protection, was on behalf of local businesses.
-Charlottesville City Council voted to join the suit.
+Charlottesville City Council voted in a special session last October to join the suit.
 Several white nationalist individuals and organizations — including Unite the Right organizers Jason Kessler and Matthew Heimbach — were named as defendants.

 The League of the South did not respond to request for comment.